 These aren't the only cherry blossom trees at Kew Gardens, but they offer the best photo opportunities.
-Time your visit right and the magnolias might be in bloom too.
+Time your visit right and the magnolias might be in bloom as well.

 Cherry blossom trees at Kyoto Garden, Holland Park

-Japan's famous for its breathtaking cherry blossom trees, so it makes sense that London's Japanese Kyoto garden is home to some sakura.
-The pale pink trees tower over the garden's koi carp pond and miniature waterfall, adding a splash of colour to the zen haven.
+Japan's famous for its breathtaking cherry blossom trees, so it stands to reason that London's Japanese Kyoto garden is home to some sakura.
+The pale pink trees tower over the garden's koi carp pond and miniature waterfall, adding a splash of colour to this zen haven.

 Cherry blossom trees in Greenwich Park

 Climb up the Greenwich Park hill and head beyond the Observatory and Planetarium.
-Follow the vehicular Blackheath Avenue until a perpendicular footpath on the right branches off towards Rangers House and rose garden.
+Follow the vehicular Blackheath Avenue until a perpendicular footpath on the right branches off towards Ranger's House and the rose garden.

 Along this straight path, trees lean into each other, creating a Japanese-style cherry blossom tunnel.
 This is the closest you'll get to Japan in London.
-No surprise, then, that it's teeming with photographers.
-The benches underneath make it a great spot for a romantic picnic.
+No surprise, then, that it's often teeming with photographers.
+Benches beneath the branches make it a prime spot for a romantic picnic.
 If there's any space.

 Cherry blossom trees at St Paul's Cathedral